sidchop/carpetplotR/README.md

     Rscript  carpetplotR.R -f fmri_file.nii.gz

-Which would by defult result in two carpet plots images (.jpeg) being generated, one with random voxel ordering and one with global signal
+Which would by default result in two carpet plots images (.jpeg) being generated, one with random voxel ordering and one with global signal
 ordering: